raspberrypilearning/mission-space-lab-creator-guide/en/step_6.md

 --- collapse ---
 ---
-title: "[Not using full resolution images]"
+title: "Not using full resolution images"
 ---

 Beware that the ground sampling distance, or GSD, can change with the final resolution of the image.